 When the fiberglass layers are completely cured, you can release the mold from the plug or the existing part.
 To make this step easier to perform, use a Dremel tool that has a reinforced cut-off wheel.
 Using this tool will trimming away all the rough edges of the mold easier and faster.

 Suppose you want an easier way to release the final mold from the plug.
 Use a model knife.
 Insert the knife into one corner of the backing board.
 Then work the blade around the perimeter while gently twisting it.
 This action will help release the mold from the plug.

-Now the you know how to make fiber glass molds from existing parts, let’s look at the cost of making a fiberglass mold
+Now that you know how to make fiberglass molds from existing parts, let’s look at the cost of making a fiberglass mold.

 Cost to Make a Fiberglass Mold